What is the purpose of a Nurture Group?

 How long will my child attend the Nurture Group?

-Currently the Nurture Group has 2 seperate groups; The Rainbow Group for Year 4 and The Caterpillar Group for Year 5.
+The Nurture Group has 2 seperate groups; the rainbow group for Year 4 and the caterpillar group for Year 5.
 Each groups runs for 2 afternoons per week.
 A child may attend for 1-4 terms.
 However, we ensure that children do not miss special assemblies, guests in school, outings or any special events that the rest of their class are taking part in.

 Are parents/carers involved?